 Test vehicles Iris 1 and 2

-The R&D Division of BR utilised two diesel units which were known as Iris 1 (No: RDB975010) - a single car Derby Lightweight unit, and Iris 2 (also Lab 19), a two car Metro Cammell Class 101 unit, converted from two power cars Nos:53222 and 53338.
+The R&D Division of BR utilised two diesel units which were known as Iris 1 (No: RDB975010) - converted from a single car Derby Lightweight unit, and Iris 2 (also known as Lab 19), a two car Metro Cammell Class 101 unit, (Nos:RDB977692 (ex-53222) and RDB977693 (ex-53338) converted by the R&DD from a power twin unit.

 The author caught up with these stalwarts in their latter years when they were being operated by Railtest and took part in several test series with both units.

-Here is a selection of photos of Iris 1 and 2.
+Here is a selection of photos of Iris 1

 Click on the picture for a bigger image - photos are the author's where not credited